 There are some that may be adverse to celebrating his career after his conversion to Islam and his silent protests during the national anthem while playing in the NBA.
 Many of those same people miss the days when the Maravich Center was truly the “Deaf Dome.”
 No one who took the floor in that arena made it bigger or “deaf-er” than Abdul-Rauf.

-While still remaining active as a basketball player with The Big Three, Abdul-Rauf has been recognized for his humanitarian work and social activism, and was named one of the 100 most influential NBA players ever by ESPN.
+While remaining active as a basketball player with The Big3, Abdul-Rauf was recognized for his humanitarian work and social activism, and was named one of the 100 most influential NBA players ever by ESPN.

 Those who coached him, played alongside him, and grew up admiring him, have nothing but the highest praise for the quiet man whose game spoke volumes.

-“He had immaculate skills,” ESPN analyst Jalen Rose told ABC News last year.
+“He had immaculate skills,” ESPN analyst Jalen Rose told ABC News.
 Rose was Abdul-Rauf’s teammate for two seasons with the Denver Nuggets.
 “His handle and quickness, ability top be herky-jerky.
 He was that player then.”

 “The legacy that (Abdul-Rauf) left is what every player that comes to LSU should aspire to reach for themselves.” – Former LSU point guard Randy Livingston